 I remember reading a story about Bob Marley coming to record and finding that some of the tracks had already been recorded without him.

-So, you’ve experimented with so many different types of music.
+You’ve experimented with so many different types of music.
 That’s just one example, with the reggae, and I know your stepfather was from Jamaica.
 Was there any type of music that you have … When you’re approaching a genre that is not native to you, or that’s outside of your own experience, how do you approach it?

 Like, what you’re talking, like, what kind, when you say “genre”?